Updated: Nov 9

 So please remember, a little goes a long, long, long, way!

-The only exception I’ve seen that seems to defy this principle is lavender.
+The only exception I’ve seen that seems to defy this principle is lavender (you can breathe a big sigh of relief now!).
 It seems that our bodies can do pretty well with larger quantities of lavender.
 So go ahead, be liberal with the lavender!

-* My only note of caution with lavender is to be sure that you aren’t using a cultivar species of lavender called lavadin (you can tell if it’s a cultivar because it will have an ‘x’ between the genus and species name in the latin binomial e.g. lavendula x intermedia).
+* My only note of caution with lavender is to stick to external application, and be sure that you aren’t using a cultivar species of lavender called lavadin (you can tell if it’s a cultivar because it will have an ‘x’ between the genus and species name in the latin binomial e.g. lavendula x intermedia).
 These cultivar, or hybrid species can be super irritating to your lovely skin.
 (See myth #2)

 Myth #2: If it's organic then it's good for me